Imprint (Masters of Horror): Plot

 Christopher is desperately convinced something has been left out.
 The woman then reveals a horrifying secret: a tiny second head in the center of a hand hidden beneath her hair — her "Little Sis", a parasitic twin, the woman's identity now partly revealed as that of a Futakuchi-onna, a type of supernatural being.
 Her mother and father had been brother and sister; "Little Sis" was the fruit of their incest.
 It was "Little Sis" who commanded her to kill her father, and steal the ring.
 As the hand begins to talk like Komomo, Christopher is overcome by madness and threatens to shoot her.
-She informs him that wherever he goes, he will be in hell - a flashback implies that he murdered his own sister as a child.
+She informs him that wherever he goes, he will be in hell — a flashback implies that he murdered his own sister as a child.
 He shoots the girl in the heart and head.
 Before dying, the girl's body turns into Komomo.

 The epilogue finds Christopher in a Japanese prison serving time for the murder of the girl.
 When he is given a water ration, he hallucinates that the bucket contains an aborted fetus, and cradles the bucket while singing a lullaby, kept company by the ghosts of Komomo and his dead sister.

 Production

 Japanese director Takashi Miike was among the filmmakers chosen to create an episode for Masters of Horror.
-Considered to be a "deliberately and spectacularly transgressive director whose work is lionized by a substantial share of the young generation of Internet critics and horror film fans, while routinely rejected as repulsively sadistic by much of the mainstream media", Miike crafted "Imprint" based on the novel "Bokke e, kyōtē", by Shimako Iwai, who also appears in the episode.
+Considered to be a "deliberately and spectacularly transgressive director whose work is lionized by a substantial share of the young generation of Internet critics and horror film fans, while routinely rejected as repulsively sadistic by much of the mainstream media", Miike crafted "Imprint" based on the 1999 novella "Bokke e, kyōtē", by Shimako Iwai, who also appears in the episode.
 He explained the reasons he chose the film: "It had a simplicity that I liked.
 Also, it had that kind of story I imagined the audience telling their friends after seeing the film.
-It's a story that could have been told before the horror genre was around – it's more like a kaidan – a traditional scary story."
+It's a story that could have been told before the horror genre was around — it's more like a kaidan — a traditional scary story."

 It included graphic depictions of violence and aborted fetuses, but Miike believed he was staying within the boundaries of acceptability: "I thought that I was right up to the limit of what American television would tolerate.
 As I was making the film I kept checking to make sure that I wasn't going over the line, but I evidently misestimated."

+While the rest of Masters of Horror was produced in Vancouver, British Columbia, "Imprint" was shot and edited entirely in Japan, using Miike's usual crew (only one other Japanese episode was produced, S2E13 "Dream Cruise").
+Filming took place at Toei Shoji studios in Tokyo, and on-location in Tochigi and Gunma prefectures.
+Though the cast was mostly-Japanese, the majority of dialogue was in English.